awsdocs/aws-greengrass-developer-guide/doc_source/dev-tst-prereqs.md

 **To configure permissions for IDT \(AWS CLI\)**

 Follow these steps to use the AWS CLI to configure permissions for IDT for AWS IoT Greengrass\.
-If you already configured permissions in the console, skip to [Configuring your device](device-config-setup.md) or [Optional: Configuring your Docker container for IDT for AWS IoT Greengrass](docker-config-setup.md)\.
+If you already configured permissions in the console, skip to [Configure your device to run IDT tests](device-config-setup.md) or [Optional: Configuring your Docker container for IDT for AWS IoT Greengrass](docker-config-setup.md)\.

 1. On your computer, install and configure the AWS CLI if it's not already installed\.
 Follow the steps in [ Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.
 **Note**